JaniHarkonen/DumpEm/README.md

 ## TO DO

 # Repository tasks
-- [x] re-write SymbolList for minimum viable product
-- [x] add edit mode for other components
 - [ ] refine edit mode of other components

 - [ ] improve existing components
 - [ ] determine what components should be created